12 Tips for Training New Cleaners in Your Janitorial Company

 In the same way, situations will inevitably come up that weren’t covered in training.
 Provide cleaners clear instructions on what to do or who to contact when things don’t go according to plan and you will have fewer cleaners leave your company and more satisfied customers too.

-Click here to get a copy of the Problem Reporting Template we creating using a free tool called Airtable.
+Click here to get a copy of the Problem Reporting Template we created using a free tool called Airtable.

 11. Follow Up Regularly